 Coir fiber products offered by GEI Works are not available pre-seeded, however, they are designed for easy vegetation, plugs, and seeds purchased locally.

-One of the main reasons GEI Works coir logs, wattles, and blankets do not come pre-seeded is because native vegetation will usually work best in a given location or project site.
+One of the main reasons coir logs, wattles, and blankets do not come pre-seeded is because native vegetation will usually work best in a given location or project site.
 Native vegetation will vary depending on the location, temperature, and erosion situation.
 Using natural/native vegetation or erosion control plants can offer the following advantages:

 - Natural to The Project Area